-For people with healthy lungs, a strong muscle called the diaphragm plays a role in the mechanics of breathing, contracting when a person breathes in to draw air into the lungs.
-Every time a person breathes out, the diaphragm relaxes into a dome shape, and this forces air out of the lungs.
+For people with healthy lungs, the diaphragm plays a role in the mechanics of breathing, contracting when a person breathes in to draw air into the lungs.
+Every time a person breathes out, the diaphragm relaxes into a dome shape, which forces air out of the lungs.

-This trapped stale air leaves less room in the lungs for fresh air that contains oxygen, which means that a person will feel short of breath.
+This trapped stale air leaves less room in the lungs for fresh air containing oxygen, which means that a person will feel short of breath.
 They may not have enough air available in their lungs to exercise.